-Who wins, who loses if Trump’s One Big Beautiful Bill passes?
+Who wins, who loses if Trump’s ‘One Big Beautiful Bill’ passes?

 The bill would extend tax cuts that Trump introduced during his first term.
 While Trump has pitched this as a gain for the American people, some will benefit more than others.

 More than a third of the total cuts would go to households with an annual income of $460,000 or more.
-About 57 percent of the tax cuts would go to those households with a yearly income of $217,000 or more.
+About 57 percent of the tax cuts would go to households with a yearly income of $217,000 or more.

 According to an analysis by the nonpartisan Tax Policy Center, the Senate bill would slash taxes on average by about $2,600 per household in 2026.
-“High-income households would receive much more generous tax benefits,” its analysis said.
+“High-income households would receive much more generous tax benefits”, its analysis said.

 Families with children